madoar/angular-archwizard/README.md

 | [disableNavigationBar] | `boolean`                                                                                             | false         |

 ### \<aw-wizard-step\>
-`ng2-archwizard` contains two ways to define a wizard step.
+`angular-archwizard` contains two ways to define a wizard step.
 One of these two ways is by using the `<aw-wizard-step>` component.

 #### \[stepId\]